benwilcock/spring-cloud-gateway-demo/docs/index.md

 In this first article [Getting Started with Spring Cloud Gateway][6] we begin by constructing a simple gateway project which handles the re-routing of a HTTP request whilst adding headers to it.

+## 2. Service Hiding & Runtime Discovery

+In this second installment we look at [Service Hiding & Runtime Discovery][8].
+We construct a hidden network of services using Docker and then create a Spring Cloud Gateway reverse-proxy to police our network boundary and facilitate access to these hidden services.
+As part of the demo, we also illustrate how Spring Cloud Eureka Server can allow the discovery of services at runtime.

 ----

 [License][7]